HaozheLiu-ST/haozheliu-st.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am working towards a Ph.D. degree in KAUST, under the supervision of Prof.[Juergen Schmidhuber](https://scholar.google.com/citations?user=gLnCTgIAAAAJ&hl=en).
 I have published several papers in top-tier journals/conferences, including CVPR, ICCV, ECCV, AAAI, NeurIPS, MICCAI, TIP, TIFS, etc. I am a reviewer for CVPR, ECCV, ICCV, ICML, AAAI, and MICCAI.
 I previously interned at Meta AI in London and Tencent in Shenzhen, and I was a visiting student at the Norwegian Biometric Laboratory (NBL) at NTNU.
-My recent research interests include deep/large generative models.
-My long-term goal lies in making the learnable systems reliable, responsible, and explainable.
+My research currently focuses on multimodal generative models, with a long-term goal of developing learnable systems that are efficient, responsible, and explainable.
 My curriculum vitae can be found at [here](./haozheliu.pdf).

 # 🔥 News